maxtangli/uniSearch/README.md

 Feeling moving and encouraged, you go to the company library and pick up some books in topic of Object-Oriented Design.
 Taking the book back to your working desk, sit down, you said to yourself:
-"Now it's the start for my today's work!"
+"Now it's the real begining of my today's work!"

 Point

 - Components saves time.
-- Time saved by components enable us to make more components.
+- Time saved by components enable us to make more components and saves more time.

 ## Q&A